smikhalevski/json-marshal/README.md

 // ⮕ Date
 ```

-Or create a serializer pair:
+Or create a custom serializer:

 ```ts
 import { createSerializer } from 'json-marshal';